 I use dead fall leaves, wood chips, spent straw, or pretty much whatever I can get my hands on.

 Spread the mulch in a thick layer (a few inches) around your plants and in your beds.

 This will not only help retain water but it will really help attract beneficial insects and worms.

 When I build a new garden bed, I usually use the lasagna layering technique but I always make sure the top layer is a thick blanket of mulch for this reason.

-Sometimes mulching can be the difference between sun baked hard & compacted soil, and damp, loose & rich soil.
+Sometimes mulching can be the difference between sun-baked hard and compacted soil, and damp, loose and rich soil.